Learn How to Shave with a Safety Razor: Stop Torturing Yourself

-If you’re like most men, then shaving your face is definitely not something you look forward to, and instead it’s more of a daily hassle that you’d like to get done with as quickly as possible.
+If you’re like most men, then shaving your face is definitely not something you look forward to, instead, it’s more of a daily hassle that you’d like to get done as quickly as possible.

 However, for those who are interested in getting the closest shave possible, wet shaving with a double-edge safety razor (top safety razors by budget) is surely the best choice (unless you’re brave enough to go all out and use one of the best straight razors).

 Advantages of Using a Safety Razor

-The safety razor was invented well over 100 years ago (Gillette patented the first safety razor in 1901) and for several generations it was the go-to shaver for most men.
+The safety razor was invented well over 100 years ago (Gillette patented the first safety razor in 1901) and for several generations, it was the go-to shaver for most men.

 On the other hand, disposable razors are super cheap, but do a terrible job, while multi-blade cartridge razors can offer a close smooth shave, but the rising price of the replacement cartridges is making more and more men shy away.